SnowdogApps/magento2-alpaca-theme/Snowdog_Components/components/Molecules/button/README.md

 * `button[disabled]`

 To every `button--icon` we can add the text - it should be inside the span with class `button__text`. checkout `components/Molecules/button/button--icon.hbs` for more details.

+## Accessibility notice for buttons

+IMPORTANT!
+All buttons that don't have text inside (labels) and have only graphic representation, usage or `aria-label` or `aria-labelledby` is mandatory!
+Text inside aria label should be informative and should explain what the button is for.